Becheler/Becheler.github.io/pages/_posts/2018-10-12-reflexion-about-languages.md

 All the **qualities** we would like to enforce in our science projects!

-So naturally I am tempted to share this idea, because I thing it is a useful perspective, and that is why I write this blog!
+##  Conclusion

-##  Why you should definitely read that?
+Going through this post helped you understanding better how much **abstraction is important for us**, poor humans (machine actually don't care).

-Going through this post series will help you understanding understand better how much **abstraction is important for us**, poor humans (machine actually don't care).
+The mindset presented here, along with time, patience and the required technical knowledge, can help you to write **better code**.

-You will perhaps appreciate how the mindset presented here, along with time, patience and the required technical knowledge, can help you to write **better code** and appreciate the true beauty and intelligence of the programming activity!
+I hope that you will ultimately come to the idea that **programming is not only about a technical description to the machine** of a computational solution described in terms of 0 and 1.

-Perhaps that you will ultimately come to the idea that **programming is not only about a technical description** of your problems in terms of 0 and 1 in such a way it can be understood by a machine.
+Perhaps that programming can also be a **new linguistic experience** where a human has to write a text that can be understood **both** by the dumbest machine that can crunch the numbers **and** by a human intelligence able to understand the purpose.

-Perhaps that programming can also be a **new linguistic experience** where a human has to write a text that can be understood *both* by the dumbest machine that can crunch the numbers *and* by a human intelligence able to understand the purpose.
+I hope you will finally see programming languages as wonderful, living, powerful instruments of communication, that open *new ways to think about the real world we aim to describe as biologists!*

-I hope you will finally see programming languages as wonderful, living, powerful instruments of communication, that open *new ways to think about the real world we aim to describe!*
+So have fun reading these posts, have fun coding, and appreciate the true beauty and intelligence of the programming activity!